 Have questions about solar batteries or solar energy installations?
 Send us a message and one of our solar experts will get back to you as soon as possible.

 At Paradise Energy, we’ve installed over 1,300 solar systems throughout the mid-Atlantic.
-If you’re in the market for a solar system and/or a battery backup system, download our solar buying guide or contact us for a custom quote using the button above.
+If you’re in the market for a solar system and/or a battery backup system, sign up for our Solar Batteries Made Simple video series or contact us for a custom quote using the button above.